-National Environmental Policy Act compliance was initiated in December 2009, and following two periods of public comment on the draft EA, a final EA was published in December
+National Environmental Policy Act compliance was initiated in December 2009, and following two periods of public comment on the draft EA, a final EA was published in December 2011.

-2011.
 The EA analyzes the effects of implementing a Protocol to conduct multiple high-flow experiments from Glen Canyon Dam during the period 2011-2020.
-It also includes a biological opinion rendered by the U.S. Fish and Wildlife Service (Service) and a science plan written by the GCMRC to measure resources from high-flow experiments conducted under the Protocol.
+It also includes a biological opinion rendered by the U.S. Fish and Wildlife Service (Service) and a science plan written by the GCMRC to measure resource resources from high-flow experiments conducted under the Protocol.
 The primary purpose of the Protocol is to learn, through adaptive management, how to better conserve the limited sand supply to the Colorado River below Glen Canyon Dam, while also ensuring that no significant impacts occur to other resources affected by the high releases.
 The Department's effort to develop and implement the Protocol is a component of its efforts to comply with the requirements and obligations established by the Grand Canyon Protection Act of 1992.

 In May 2012, the Department released a FONSI on the Protocol.
 Concurrent with that release, a Directive was issued by the Secretary to establish a Glen Canyon Leadership Team comprised of members from the five Department bureaus engaged in the AMP (Bureau of Reclamation, National Park Service [NPS], U.S. Fish and Wildlife Service, Bureau of Indian Affairs, and U.S. Geological Survey) and the Offices of the Assistant Secretaries for Water and Science and for Fish and Wildlife and Parks.
 The Leadership Team is tasked with making a decision on high-flow experiments under the Protocol based on input from a Technical Team having representation from the same bureaus and offices.
-The first high-flow release under the new Protocol was conducted in November 2012 and the second high-flow release was conducted in November 2013.
+The first high-flow release under the new Protocol was conducted in November 2012.
+The second and third high-flow experiments were conducted in November 2013 and 2014, respectively.

 f.
-Environmental Assessment for Non-Native Fish Control in the Colorado River Below Glen Canyon Dam

-Biological opinions for the Colorado River Interim Guidelines and operation of Glen Canyon Dam include control of non-native fishes, and more specifically, removal of non-native fishes to benefit endangered humpback chub.
-Consequently, the 2010/2011 Glen Canyon Dam Adaptive Management Program work plan contained provisions for one to two non-native fish removal trips to take place near the mouth of the Little Colorado River in each of the two years.
+Environmental Assessment for Non-Native Fish Control in the Colorado River Below Glen Canyon Dam removal trips to take place near the mouth of the Little Colorado River in each of the two years.
 The Pueblo of Zuni and other AMP tribes expressed concern over the proposed removal trips at the April 2009 Glen Canyon Dam Adaptive Management Work Group meeting.
 In June and July 2009, the Pueblo of Zuni wrote letters to Reclamation, the GCMRC, and the Service expressing concern over the killing of non-native fish and the location of the activity, which has cultural significance for the Zuni and other tribes.
 In order to resolve the conflict between the need to control non-native fish and address tribal concerns, Reclamation cancelled the planned 2010 removal trips, reinitiated Endangered Species Act (ESA) Section 7 consultation with the Service over cancellation of the trips, and began an effort to develop an EA to analyze potential alternatives to meet this need.